In this section

 We work with local authorities, the police and third sector equality and inclusion organisations to ensure that cohesion takes root in all communities.
-We also fund regional community cohesion coordinators who play a vital role in supporting this work in 8 areas across Wales.
+We also fund regional community cohesion coordination teams who play a vital role in supporting this work in 8 areas across Wales.

 The EU referendum has created divisions in families, communities and society, which will take a generation to heal.
 In some cases it has led to increased tensions in communities and even to instances of hate crime.
 As we move closer to EU exit – with the additional uncertainty of no deal Brexit – these tensions could be further exacerbated.

 The Welsh Government’s EU Transition Fund has helped to expand the regional community cohesion programme and the network of coordinators to help identify potential problems in their areas.
 Their role is to reduce local tensions through engagement and reassurance and to facilitate collaboration between public services.
 Additional funding from the EU Transition Fund will also be used to build on the existing network of coordinators to undertake specific work to mitigate community tensions relating to Brexit.

 The Welsh Government’s EU Transition Fund will go towards reducing the scale and impact of hate crimes in Wales.
 Funding is being provided to Victim Support Cymru, to increase the capacity of the National Hate Crime Report & Support Centre, which provides independent advocacy and support for victims.
 We are also providing funding to organisations who work with Black, Asian and Minority Ethnic (BAME) and minority faith communities, through our Hate Crime Minority Communities Grant.
 The grant will help to tackle hate crime experienced by these members of our community.